longturn/freeciv21/docs/General/Manuals/client-manual.rst

 The following buttons are available on the :guilabel:`Start Screen`:

 * :guilabel:`Start new game` -- Start a new single player game.
 See `Start new game`_ below.
-* :guilabel:`Connect to network game` -- Connect to a LongTurn mutli player game or one you host yourself.
+* :guilabel:`Connect to network game` -- Connect to a LongTurn mutliplayer game or one you host yourself.
 See `Connect to network game`_ below.
 * :guilabel:`Load saved game` -- Load a previously saved single player game.
 See `Load saved game`_ below.
 * :guilabel:`Start scenario game` -- Start a single player scenario game.
 See `Start scenario game`_ below.